GrinonBarrett/Taksidos/Kzugar.md

 **Globocclusion**: It can see in a complete globe around itself instead of a single direction.

-**Consuming Being**: When a movement phase ends, if the kzugar occupies the same space as another creature, it inflicts a psychic attack and fire attack against that creature. *it then also inflicts a fire attack against that creature*.
+**Consuming Being**: When a movement phase ends, if the kzugar occupies the same space as another creature, it inflicts a psychic attack and fire attack against that creature. *It then also inflicts a fire attack against that creature*.
 A creature reduced below 0 hitpoints this way, other than a creature of undeath, is immediately consumed by the flaming being.
-ALl of its knowledge (memories, languages known, etc.) is absorbed by the Kzugar.
+All of its knowledge (memories, languages known, etc.) is absorbed by the Kzugar.
 Nothing remains of the destroyed creature.

 **Glow**: It produces dim light out for 5 yards.
 This glow exist on the material plane and the psychic plane.